Misfit1982/carsautomationExample/README.md

 Install latest webdriver (chromedriver, geckodriver, iedriver, etc) Install latest version of maven
 Install latest version of cucumber
+Install npm
 Download and install this project to your local machine Ensure the correct files are mapped in your correct source folders (Example, this test was created on a Mac)

+From Command Line:
+1. Download or clone this repo from gitlab
+2. CD to project folder
+3. Run npm install
+4. Run npm test

 High Level purpose:
 The purpose of the following tests is to ensure a user can navigate to cars.com, perform a given search, ensure there search perameters are met, select a vehicle of choice, complete the contact form, and ensure the payment calculator is present.